-The Boundary Row range of wines is named after the Barossa tradition of using vine rows rather than fences to distinguish the different owners of adjoining vineyards, with fruit from the boundary row shared between the neighbours.
-As with most Kurtz Family Vineyard wines, Boundary Row wines are held back and released 3-4 years after vintage.
+The Boundary Row range of wines is named after the Barossa tradition of using vine rows rather than fences to distinguish the ownership of adjoining vineyards, with fruit from the boundary row shared between the neighbours.

-Cellaring Potential: Although suitable for current consumption, this wine will continue to improve with medium-term careful cellaring.
+Peak Drinking: While suitable for current consumption, this wine will continue to improve for a further 5 to 10 years with careful cellaring.

-DOWNLOAD TASTING NOTE PDF2013 Boundary Row Grenache Shiraz Mataro
+DOWNLOAD TASTING NOTE PDF2016 Boundary Row Grenache Shiraz Mataro